 Many in architecture schools also felt the responsibility to organize and speak out, perhaps especially because of their position to influence the next generation of architects.
 Since the election, we've been reaching out to academic leaders from across the U.S. to hear how they were handling Trump's presidency—and what they were telling their students.
 We've gathered their responses here.

 We sent the following questions to architecture deans/directors at schools across the country: What does Trump's presidency mean for architecture/architects?
 What responsibility do you have to your students to respond to the views of the President-elect?

 In their responses, some also directly referred to #NotMyAIA; some sent responses that had also been sent to their student body.
-Leaders at the following schools have not yet responded to our request: University of Kentucky, University of Notre Dame, University of Texas – Austin, and Syracuse University.
+Leaders at the following schools have not yet responded to our request: University of Notre Dame, University of Texas – Austin, and Syracuse University.
 We'll add to this piece as more responses come in.

 Full disclosure, I'm not an AIA member.
 I'm the director of SCI-Arc and I cannot assume that everybody thinks in the same way in our school, so my comments are coming from my own points of view.Architecture is not just a business.
 It is also a way of representing in built form what we think is important.